WindomZ/godice/README.md

 * Base and Simple dice for Golang
 * Support return int
-* Increment, Random adn Mixed modes
+* Increment, Random and Mixed mode

-# Getting Started

 ## Installation